gfeiden/Notebook/Sparks/Seeds.md

 # Seeds

+### Isochrone creation (2015-08-14)

+Based on an idea I had some time ago.
+For isochrone creation, equivalent evolutionary phase (EEP) approach works well, but there may be some slight issues.
+Nothing severe.
+However, I wonder if it's possible to use information regarding core/envelope mass distribution (from k2) to help define unique evolutionary sequences?
+Early investigation hints that various derivatives may provide a better guide (selecting changes of concavity and local mins/maxs).

 ### AGB star companions (2015-08-06)

 A previous idea was that PCEB stars may be preferentially metal-rich after accreting material ejected by the primary star.
 In particular, the existence of [KOI-256](http://adsabs.harvard.edu/abs/2013ApJ...767..111M) and the case of [CM Dra](http://adsabs.harvard.edu/abs/2014A%26A...571A..70F), which appears at the metal-rich tail of the distribution for thick disk stars.
 White dwarf companion suggests an AGB tertiary once existed, perhaps CM Dra stars accreted material and are now metal rich?